A 1960s room goes bad when everything shouts.

 The livable version is quieter.
 It uses one strong color, one warm wood tone, one real pattern, one or two good lamps, and enough plain surface to let those pieces breathe.

-A good 1960s room should make a visitor feel the decade before they can name every object in it.
+A good 1960s room should make a visitor feel the decade before they can name a single object in it.

 What 1960s Decorating Style Looks Like